 What does it mean to be human?

 In our frenzied age of materialism, unbridled technological advancement, and moral upheaval, this perennial question is more important than ever.
 High school students who have finished their junior or senior years are invited to participate in a highly-interactive, week-long seminar that plumbs the depths of the human person.
-The seminar is offered to both young men and young women during separate weeks in July (see dates above).

 Each day, we will address a different aspect of what it means to be human.
 Daily topics will include: